 R&D 100 Awards

-Since 2010, Lincoln Laboratory has received 38 R&D 100 Awards, including two R&D 100 Editor's Choice Awards, which are given to the top three technologies from among the year's 100 selected by R&D Magazine.
-Presented annually since 1962, the R&D 100 Awards recognize the 100 technology products judged by a panel of R&D Magazine editors and outside experts to be the most significant new developments of the year.
+Since 2010, Lincoln Laboratory has received 86 R&D 100 Awards, including two R&D 100 Editor's Choice Awards, which are given to the top three technologies from among the year's 100 winners, and a 2023 Silver Medal for Special Recognition in the Market Disruptor category.
+Presented annually since 1962, the R&D 100 Awards recognize the 100 technology products judged by a panel of technical news editors and outside experts to be the most significant new developments of the year.

 R&D 100 Award Winners by Year